 Seiko’s Ref.
 6139-600X was first released only in the Japanese domestic market.
 It was often referred to as the “Speed-Timer” as Seiko had this printed on the dial of the early models.
 The watch had a 30-minute counter, a day and date indicator, and a tachymeter scale.
 It would also become the first automatic chronograph worn in space when Col. William Pogue wore it on his wrist alongside the standard-issue Omega Speedmaster during the NASA Skylab 4 mission in 1973.

-Omega Speedmaster to commemorate the Apollo XI landing?
+Omega Speedmaster to commemorate the 50th anniversary of Apollo 11 landing

 The watch that would define the next decade was launched in the last week of the 1960s.
 On December 25, Seiko launched in the Astron, the world’s first quartz wristwatch, in Tokyo.
 Limited to just 100 pieces, these gold-case watches were priced at ¥450,000, equivalent then to the cost of a Toyota Corolla.
 The battery-powered movement featured a quartz oscillator and would pave the way for the mass production of affordable quartz-powered watches in the next decade, and eventually lead to what the Swiss watch industry refers to as the “Quartz Crisis”.

 It's been 25 years since A. Lange & Söhne’s resurrection in 1994.
 The German maison’s second coming also coincides with the launch of its most recognizable model, the Lange 1.
 Among the first four wristwatches unveiled in 1994, the Lange 1 is considered a modern design icon today.
 With its asymmetric dial, the three-day movement, and the first outsize date in a regularly produced wristwatch, it has today become a talisman for the brand.
 The brand will release a limited edition from its iconic Lange 1 collection every month until October 24 this year for a total of 10 watches.